Categories

 During the day time, you will be going through gate 8 on the right.
 For the 10:20pm ferry, this can switch to the left or Gate 3 or 4.

-After Payment Follow the left most lane
+After Payment Follow the Left most Lane

 Once you’re through the payment gate, keep to the left most lane one until the first stop sign.
 There are speed bumps all the way down, but luckily BC ferries gives us the long roller speed bumps instead of the short and choppy bumps compared to the other lanes.